 Depending on the configuration of the seats, extended cab trucks can seat up to six people, which occurs when there are front and back bench seats.
 Some older models have front bucket seats and a single rear seat to accommodate just three people.
 Models with two bucket seats and two fold down rear seats seat four, while trucks with a rear bench and front bucket seats hold five.
 Cabs with a front bench seat and two drop-down seats also hold five.

-Chevy, GMC, Dodge and Nissan all use the term "Crew Cab" to describe trucks with four full-size doors.
-Ford uses "SuperCrew," while Toyota uses "Double Cab" for the Tacoma and "CrewMax" for the Tundra.
+Chevrolet, GMC, Dodge/Ram and Nissan all use the term "Crew Cab" to describe trucks with four full-size doors.
+Ford uses "SuperCrew" (seen above on its Raptor SuperCrew) while Toyota uses "Double Cab" for the Tacoma and "CrewMax" for the Tundra.
 These trucks are generally designed to seat four to six adults through doors similar to those found on passenger cars.
 This creates a vehicle that can double as a family or worker transport vehicle in addition to hauling loads.

 While the variation in dimensions, dash configuration and accessories among different brands and trims help determine a cab's spaciousness, in general crew cab trucks offer more space for front passengers as well as rear passengers than extended cabs.
 The trucks also feature full-size rear windows that roll up and down just like rear windows in a car.

 Even larger than a standard crew cab, a few manufacturers produce extended crew cabs which feature extra storage space behind the back seats, similar to the storage space behind the front seats in some regular cab trucks.
 Ram (previously Dodge) calls this design "Mega Cab," as seen above.

 These trucks provide the maximum interior space while reducing the overall vehicle weight, which can affect the towing and hauling capacity of the vehicle.
 Visually, an extended crew cab has extra space between the rear window and the bed.